 We have significant experience in dealing with all types of EU applications.

 The rules and regulations surrounding such EU applications can be complex.
-We offer an initial consultation in our office or via telephone for only £180 including VAT.
+We offer an initial consultation in our office or via telephone for only £200 plus VAT.
 The consultation will allow us an opportunity to assess your circumstances and advise you on your full range of options.
-If you wish for a written summary of our advice following the initial consultation, the total fee is £300 including VAT.
+If you wish for a written summary of our advice following the initial consultation, the total fee is £300 plus VAT.
 We are also able to prepare and submit such applications on your behalf for a competitive fixed fee.

 The Home Office fee for such applications is currently £65 but may be subject to review from time to time.
 The current processing time for such applications varies between 3 – 6 months.
 Usually, such applications require a valid ID Card or Passport to be submitted with the application.
 However, EU Nationals can arrange for an official copy of their passport to be taken by specified local authorities rather than submitting their physical Passports.